The Library of Alexandria

 Who Destroyed the Library of Alexandria and When?

 Julius Caesar's Siege (48 BCE): During a civil war, Caesar set fire to enemy ships in Alexandria’s harbor.
-The blaze reportedly spread to nearby buildings, including warehouses that may have housed parts of the library’s collection.
+The blaze reportedly spread to nearby buildings.

 Christian Zealotry (4th Century CE): Under Emperor Theophilus, pagan temples were dismantled.
-The Serapeum of Alexandria, often associated with the library's annex, was destroyed in a wave of religious purges.
+The Serapeum of Alexandria was destroyed during religious purges.

 The Legacy of the Library of Alexandria in Modern Times